Label search intent training

 Color: The color that will represent our Label set.

-Classification type: Labels can be associated with resources or paragraphs.
+Classification type: Labels can be associated with resources or text blocks.
 By labeling a resource, we take into account all of its content.
-However, we can also label only specific paragraphs within a file.
+However, we can also label only specific text blocks within a file.

 Exclusive label: Our classifiers are multilabel by default.
-This means a resource or paragraph can have multiple labels associated with it from a Label set.
+This means a resource or text block can have multiple labels associated with it from a Label set.

 Labels: A list of labels within our Label set.